-- find your four one-page Opinion papers-one on your philosophy, one on an organization, one on an interview subject and one on an ethical issue.
+- 5) Book Report: Some time during the first half of the semester, read a book that goes in greater depth into ideas about one aspect of the course.
+There is a list of ten appropriate books in the course outline; these are on reserve in the library for the class, and a few of them are otherwise available.
+You may choose another book, but only if it is approved for review by Dr Mather (for approval, bring the book in hand).
+The review is Opinion 4, due February 25th, after Reading Week. - 6) Participation Log: Essentially this is a summary of some of what you learned in class.
+Here I will find your five Opinion papers-one on your philosophy, one on an organization, one on an interview subject, your book report and one on an ethical issue.
 These mini-papers will be typed but do not need a title page.
-No references will be required for the Philosophy Opinion, but at least one will be required for each of the other Opinion papers.
-The Log is cumulative but the Opinion entries should be completed by the dates noted in the Course Outline.
+No references will be required for the Philosophy Opinion, but at least one will be required for each of the other Opinion papers (the book's is enough for the book report).
+The Log is cumulative but the Opinion entries must be completed by the dates noted in the Course Outline.
 The Log is also a place to note questions you asked in class (and answers) or questions you wanted to ask but did not, and opinions.
-The number of these is totally up to you, but Logs will be graded on quantity and quality of entries.
-Please also include your Research Proposal (though this one is due to Dr Mather on March 25th and will be handed back with comments).
-Your log will be handed in on March 8th for evaluation of the Opinion papers, and all of it is due the last day of class, April 17th, in class or by 1600 in the Assignment Box (in the hallway by C866) or to Dr. Mather's Office, C888. - 6) The Final Assignment (instead of a Final Exam) will be an observational study of some simple human-animal interaction.
+The number of these is up to you, but Logs will be graded on quantity and quality of entries, and at least one entry per week is expected.
+In addition, 2 copies of the DeMello book (DeMello, M. [2012] Animals and society: An introduction to human-animal studies.
+New York, NY: Columbia University Press.) is on reserve for this class in the Library.
+One copy can be taken out for 24 hours the other can be taken out for 2 hours.
+I expect at least three Log entries to reflect your having read the book.
+Please also include your Research Proposal (though this one is due to Dr Mather on March 20th and will be handed back with comments).
+Your log is due the last day of class, April 15thth, in class or by 1600 in the Assignment Box (in the hallway by C866) or to Dr. Mather's Office, C888. - 7) The Final Assignment (instead of a Final Exam), also in groups, will be an observational study of some simple human-animal interaction.
 One way to find a study is to check back with our list of organizations and find someone associated with one of them, or you might have got ideas from an interview or ethical poster.
-Describe it and write a very short scientific report on what you saw.
-Examples might be watching a veterinarian or a farm hand, seeing how people behave when feeding ducks (note: no statistics expected).
-A proposal is due March 27th to Dr Mather.
+Do a formal observational research study, and write up a short scientific report on what you saw.
+Examples might be watching a veterinarian or a farm hand, seeing how people behave when feeding ducks (no statistical analysis expected but if one is done it will be rewarded).
+A proposal is due March 20th to Dr Mather, please post proposal titles on Moodle and try to avoid duplications.
 It will be promptly returned, and its approval is necessary for you to continue the study.
-Class time will be spent in describing methods for and practicing observation, and in discussing the components of a research report, on March 18th to 22nd, and again on April 10th as a discussion of work in progress.
+Class time will be spent in describing methods for and practicing observation, and in discussing the components of a research report, on March 11th to 13th, and again on April 3rd as a discussion of work in progress.